-Our long-term mission since 2005 is to develop community-based infrastructure and public repository of knowledge for systematic, collaborative and reproducible research and experimentation in computer engineering based on practical needs for our R&D on auto-tuning, machine learning and crowdsourcing!
+Our long-term mission since 2005 is to develop community-based Collective Mind infrastructure and public repository of knowledge for systematic, collaborative and reproducible research and experimentation in computer engineering based on practical needs for our R&D on auto-tuning, machine learning and crowdsourcing!
 If you are interested in Collective Mind's preview, tutorials, presentations, current industrial usages, or new publication models, please contact Grigori Fursin!

 Continuing innovation in science and technology is vital for our society and requires ever increasing computational resources.
 However, delivering such resources became intolerably complex, ad-hoc, costly and error prone due to an enormous number of available design and optimization choices combined with the complex interactions between all software and hardware components, and a large number of incompatible analysis and optimization tools.
 As a result, understanding and modeling of the overall relationship between end-user algorithms, applications, compiler optimizations, hardware designs, data sets and run-time behavior, essential to provide better solutions and computational resources, became simply infeasible as confirmed by many recent long-term international research visions about future computer systems.
 Additional problems are caused by the lack of a common experimental methodology, lack of interdisciplinary background, and lack of unified mechanisms for knowledge building and exchange apart from numerous similar publications where reproducibility and statistical meaningfulness of results as well as sharing of data and tools is often not even considered in contrast with other sciences including physics, biology and artificial intelligence.
 In fact, it is often impossible due to a lack of common and unified repositories, tools and data sets.
 At the same time, there is a vicious circle since initiatives to develop common tools and repositories to unify, systematize, share knowledge (data sets, tools, benchmarks, statistics, models) and make it widely available to the research and teaching community are practically not funded or rewarded academically where a number of publications often matter more than the reproducibility and statistical quality of the research results.
 As a consequence, students, scientists and engineers are forced to resort to some intuitive, non-systematic, non-rigorous and error-prone techniques combined with unnecessary repetition of multiple experiments using ad-hoc tools, benchmarks and data sets.
 Furthermore, we witness slowed down innovation, dramatic increase in development costs and time-to-market for the new embedded and HPC systems, enormous waste of expensive computing resources and energy, and diminishing attractiveness of computer engineering often seen as "hacking" rather than systematic science (detailed vision is available in these two open access publications 2009, 2013).
 Finally and thankfully, we started seeing similar initiatives at some major conferences including OOPSLA and PLDI!